Favourezeugwa/Favourezeugwa/README.md

 - 🔭 Student at Microverse.
 - 🌱 Currently learning ES6, Webpack, modules
 - 👯 Looking to work with software engineers globally.
-- 💬 Ask me about Front end web dev.
+- 💬 Ask me about Front-End web dev.
 - 😄 Pronouns: she/her.
 - ⚡ Fun fact: I love to travel and have fun with family.
 <br/>